hamidborkot/sentinel-ego/README.md

 | CICIDS2017 | 0.9845 | 0.9846 | +0.0001 | +0.0015 |
 | UNSW-NB15 | 0.9685 | 0.9692 | +0.0006 | +0.0017 |

 > ⚠️ Mean federation gains are marginal (−0.0002 to +0.0006).
 This is expected — isolated models are already high-performing.
-The framework's value is **privacy-preserving collective inference**, not raw accuracy gain.
+The framework's value is **privacy-preserving collective inference**.

 ---